 Federal Travel Requirements

-Starting October 30, 2021, travellers will need to be fully vaccinated to use federally regulated methods of travel:
+The Government of Canada requires all travellers 12 years and 4 months and older to be fully vaccinated and show proof of vaccination to use federally regulated methods of travel:

 - Travelling on VIA Rail and Rocky Mountaineer trains